CarletonComputerScienceSociety/carletoncomputersciencesociety.github.io/election/ballot/index.md

 </div>
 <div id="ballot_display">
 <div style="padding:20px; font-size:20px">
-Welcome to the 2018 CCSS General Election!<br>Below you will find the ballot.
-You may place one vote for each position.
+Hello and welcome to the Carleton Computer Science Society first year representative elections!<br>Below you will find the ballot.
+You may make two (2) choices.<br>The two individuals with the most votes will be your first year representatives for the year!
 </div>

 <style>